pcarn/vaccine-watch/README.md

     - example: `{"MO": ["SAINT LOUIS"], "KS": []}`
   - `CVS_BLOCK_LIST`: (optional): JSON of states and cities to not be warned about new city for.
     - example: `{"MO": ["SAINT LOUIS"], "KS": []}`
-  Any city that CVS returns for the state not in either of those two lists will log a warning to add it to one.
+  - Any city that CVS returns for the state(s) not in either of those two lists will log a warning to add it to one.
 - `ENABLE_COSENTINOS`: If you want to check stores in the [Cosentino's family](https://www.cosentinos.com/covid-vaccine) (Kansas City only)
 - `ENABLE_BALLS`: If you want to check stores in the [Ball's family](https://ballsfoodspharmacy.com/) (Kansas City only)
 - Slack: